swrh/marius/README.md

 ## Assets

-The assets were downloaded from the following web pages:
+The assets were downloaded from the following places:

   - https://grafxkid.itch.io/